Spinning mule: Operation of a mule

 Doffing is performed by the piercers thrutching, that is raising, the cops partially up the spindles, whilst the carriage is out.
 The minder then depressing the faller, so far as to guide the threads upon the bare spindle below.
 A few turns are wound onto the spindle, to fix the threads to the bare spindles for a new set.
 The cops are removed and collected into cans or baskets, and subsequently delivered to the warehouse.
 The remainder of the "draw" or "stretch," as the length of spun yarn is called when the carriage is out, is then wound upon the spindles as the carriage is run up to the roller beam.
 Work then commences anew.
 The doffing took only a few minutes, the piecers would run the length of the mule gate thrutching five spindles a time, and the doffing involved lifting four cops from the spindles with the right hand and piling them on the left forearm and hand.
 To get a firm cop bottom, the minder would whip the first few layers of yarn.
 After the first few draws the minder would stop the mule at the start of an inward run and take it in slowly depressing and releasing the faller wire several times.
-Alternatively, a starch paste could be skillfully applied to the first few layers of yarn by the piecers – and later a small paper tube was dropped over spindle – this slowed down the doffing operation and extra payment was negotiated by the minders.
+Alternatively, a starch paste could be skilfully applied to the first few layers of yarn by the piecers – and later a small paper tube was dropped over spindle – this slowed down the doffing operation and extra payment was negotiated by the minders.